helmuthdu/automate-frontend-workflow/README.md

 - [Prettier](http://prettier.io): An opinionated code formatter.
 - [ESLint](http://eslint.org): Statically analyzes your code to quickly find problems.
 - [Stylelint](https://stylelint.io): A modern linter that helps you avoid errors and enforce conventions in your styles.
-- [Changesets](https://github.com/changesets/changesets): A way to manage your versioning and changelogs with a focus on mono repo.

 ![project_overview.png](docs/public/project_overview.png)